These sets are so versatile and can be used in a variety of ways for children of different ages and stages.

 The most simple ways to use it are colour matching, sorting, stacking and threading but there are SO many more ways to play - just have a read below!

 This set is recommended for children aged 1+ years but can be used earlier under supervision.
-Below are just a few ideas of some ways to play.

 You can also do the same with a cardboard box and add the top of a wipes packet over the top for them to open and close.

 Photo on left is by Ashleigh at @ourdiyday and middle by myself.
 The one on the right is by Liz from @playinginstyle and is a great idea to encourage standing and letting go as a baby is learning to independently stand.

 Grapat rings can be used on an existing stacking game to bring it new life, or make it easier for a younger baby as shown on the left by @danielle_vanessa.x.